proxy-wasm/proxy-wasm-rust-sdk/examples/envoy_tcp_routing/README.md

 ### Test the Routing

-In separate terminals, test the routing behavior with different source IP addresses:
+In a separate terminal test the routing behavior with different source IP addresses:

 ```bash
 # Even IP (last octet 10) → routes to egress-router1